Like every person who is self-critical, finding your way to improve yourself can differ depending on the role and responsibilities you have.

 When thinking about performance and success, I am not referring to business progress but a personal indicator.
 Like a key indicator that I can refer to when looking back on how did I perform.

 Link to the sense of how autonomous in my daily work I am.

 Putting 360 feedback rounds and personal assessments aside, what can we use as a guide for a personal follow-up?

-As I was saying before, using the company north star metrics as indirect feedback can also help, but hard to link that to our personal development.
+As I was saying before, using the company's North star metrics as indirect feedback can also help, but hard to link that to our personal development.

 Take into consideration that a metric could also be something that isn't measurable, but we need to make sure they are not binary.

-So let's try to think which things do we normally look at when thinking about how good we are in a certain role.
+So let's try to think about which things we normally look at when thinking about how good we are in a certain role.